Hi-Angel/notes-backup/shared-fses.md

-# NFS vs SMB vs SSHFS
+# NFS vs SMB vs SSHFS vs GlusterFS

-sshfs is simple to setup, and it supports compression while nfs and samba don't.
+* sshfs is simple setup, supports compression.
+* GlusterFS is also simple to set up, supports compression.
+Separate kudos to GlusterFS for actually useful logs, unlike SMB and NFS.
+The bad thing though, OOTB sharing an arbitrary directory on your host by mounting it inside "shared volume" works read-only.
+Write attempts would throw `Stale file handle`.
+Idk if it can be worked around, after measuring performance I couldn't care to debug it.

-Both NFS and SMB got me terrible experience.
+* Both NFS and SMB got me terrible experience.
 No compression support, complicated to set up, and logs are useless when something goes wrong *(yes, with verbose levels enabled)*.

-Bad for all three of them: neither seem to be good at caching, trying to work with git remotely results in long hangs every time even though you'd expect it to have cached the files *(and it was tested on a machine with over than 100GB of RAM)*.
+* Bad for all four of them: neither is good at caching, trying to work with git remotely results in long hangs every time even though you'd expect client to have cached the files *(and it was tested on a machine with over than 100GB of RAM)*.

 ## Performance